 Please understand that although we try to take accurate measurements of your eye so that you will not need strong glasses after the operation, you may still need a distance prescription to 'fine tune' your vision.
-You will definitely need a reading prescription as the lens implant is usually set for distance.
+You will definitely need a reading prescription as the lens implant is usually set for distance unless a different decision was agreed by you and nurse or doctor in clinic prior to surgery.